 |Best bowl||First Class - 8-66|

-Born in Ashford, he will be relishing the chance to skipper his home county and lead a talented group of players forward.
-His all-round skills are as important as ever to the Kent side with his guile and trickery making him a dangerous proposition in the shorter form of the game and he will be looking to replicate his form of 2009 when the off-spinner claimed 69 championship wickets – prompting his call-up to the England Test side.
+Now Graeme Swann has retired, James is currently England’s first-choice spinner in fifty-over cricket while at county level, his all-round skills are as important as ever.
+His guile and trickery makes him a dangerous proposition in the shorter form of the game and he will be looking to replicate his form of 2009 when the off-spinner claimed 69 championship wickets – prompting his call-up to the England Test side.

 England, England Lions, England Under-19s, Marylebone Cricket Club (MCC).